open-telemetry/opentelemetry-go/website_docs/manual_instrumentation.md

 ### Get the current span

-To get the current span, you'll need to pull it out of the `Context` you have a handle on:
+To get the current span, you'll need to pull it out of a `context.Context` you have a handle on:

 ```go
 ctx := context.Background()